LeaDer-E/Weather-Journal-App/README.md

 ## Known Issues

-Any issues are usually because the underlying browser automation framework has a bug or inconsistency.
-Where possible, we try to cover up these underlying problems in the client, but sometimes workarounds require higher-level intervention. try to restart the code or change the vedio link Please feel free to file an [issue][issue] if this client doesn't work as expected.
+Any issues are usually because  a bug or inconsistency.
+Where possible, we try to cover up these underlying problems in the client, but sometimes workarounds require higher-level intervention. try to restart the server, Please feel free to file an [issue][issue] if this client doesn't work as expected.

 [issue]: https://github.com/LeaDer-E/Weather-Journal-App/issues/new